servactory/servactory.com/docs/guide/configuration.md

 ---
 title: Configuration
 description: Description and examples of service configuration
-prev: Service failures and error handling
+prev: Failures and Error Handling
 next: RSpec
 ---

 # Configuration

-Services are configured through the `configuration` method, which can be placed, for example, in the base class.
+Services are configured through the `configuration` method, which can be located, for example, in the base class.

-## Configuration examples
+## Configuration Examples

-### For exceptions
+### For Exceptions

 ::: code-group